Frankly 3a Review 2025: Pros & Cons

 It will be costly in the long term since you will miss out on returns.
 If you are close to retirement, this may be an advantage.
 But for most people, this will be a significant disadvantage.
 And this difference will make Frankly more expensive than Finpension 3a.

-On top of that, Finpension 3a is much more flexible in that you can have 99% in foreign currencies.
+In addition, Finpension 3a is much more flexible, as you can have 99% in foreign currencies.
 For aggressive investors, this could make a very significant difference.

 So, given the lack of transparency and mandatory currency hedging, Finpension 3a is significantly better than Frankly and remains the best third pillar.